Bundesstraße 17

 The Bundesstraße 17 (abbr.
 B17) is a German federal highway, running some 110 kilometres from Gersthofen to the Austrian border near Füssen, along the Lech river.
 From north to south; it passes through cities such as Augsburg, Landsberg am Lech, Schongau, Peiting, Steingaden and Schwangau.

 It corresponds to a long portion of the Romantic Road and overlaps the ancient Roman road Via Claudia Augusta.

+Exit list

+The entire route is located in Bavaria.